Central Valley Flood Protection Board

 Board Member Committees

-• Coordinating Committee: the Coordinating Committee provides an open forum to promote the integration of system-wide and regional flood planning throughout the six Regional Flood Management Planning areas.
-The Board Staff contact for the committee is Chief Engineer Michael Wright and can be contacted at (916) 952-8453.
+Coordinating Committee: the Coordinating Committee provides an open forum to promote the integration of system-wide and regional flood planning throughout the six Regional Flood Management Planning areas.
+The Board Staff contact for the committee is Deputy Executive Officer Andrea Buckley and can be reached at (916) 820-7562.

-• Advisory Committee: the Advisory Committee provides guidance to the Board regarding implementation of habitat-related issues articulated in the adopted 2017 Update of the Central Valley Flood Protection Plan (the Plan).
-The Board Staff contact for the committee is Engineering and Technical Office Program Manager Ruth Darling and can be reached at (916) 224-4943.
+Advisory Committee: the Advisory Committee provides guidance to the Board regarding implementation of habitat-related actions articulated in the Central Valley Flood Protection Plan (Plan) and supports the development of subsequent Plan updates.
+The Board Staff contact for the committee is Jamie Silva and can be reached at (916) 837-3554.

-Board Member Participation on Committees and Liason Assignments
+Board Member Participation on Committees and Liaison Assignments

-Click HERE for the policy regarding Board member participation on Committees and Liason Assignments.
+Click HERE for the policy regarding Board member participation on Committees and Liaison Assignments.

 Click HERE for the Central Valley Flood Protection Board Governance Principles.